sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/1000 - getting-started.md

 You can get more advanced with this auto insurance config.
 For example:

 - The limits listed in the table are tricky for the Row method to capture since they can be a variable number of lines.
 Row methods depend on strict horizontal alignment of lines, so Sensible extracts the first line.
-Instead, use the [Table method](doc:table) to more reliably capture the data in each cell of the whole table.
+Instead, use the [NLP Table method](doc:nlp-table) to more reliably capture the data in each cell of the whole table.
 - What if the document listed emails, and you wanted to capture all those emails?
 You could use a regular expression (regex) in a `"match":"all"` anchor coupled with a [Passthrough method](doc:passthrough), or the [Regex method](doc:regex).
 - You can split the policy period into two dates, either by using the [Split computed field method](doc:split), or by setting the [Date](doc:types#date) type on the field and using a tiebreaker.